collective/collective.recipe.backup/collective/recipe/backup/README.txt

     By default, incremental backups are made.
 If this option is set to 'true', bin/backup will always make a full backup.

+debug
+    In rare cases when you want to know exactly what's going on, set debug to 'true' to get debug level logging.

 We'll use the three options.

     >>> write('buildout.cfg',